josedv82/Swift_Learning_Resources/README.md

 - [Big Mountain Studio](https://www.bigmountainstudio.com/a/df0u0) Even with other languages where I have years of exprience I find myself searching for ideas and googling code examples that I can then reuse in my projects directly or after some adjustments.
 Mark Moeykens at **Big Mountain Studio** has put together a lot of resources combining visuals and code examples on swiftUI.
 You can read it like a normal traditional book but for me, these is more of an investment on resources that you can check over time.
 I will provide ideas and help save time down the road.

+- [FuckingSwiftUI](https://fuckingswiftui.com/) If you think the tile is a bit aggressive :) , [here is another link](https://goshdarnswiftui.com/) to the same page under a more user friendly name.
+In summary, a useful cheatsheet with resources and keywords related to swiftUI, including some minimal code examples by [@Sarun](https://twitter.com/sarunw)

 ## 3. Xcode IDE